afelten-Anses/QuickPhylo/README.md

 Workflow
 ========
-This workflow aims to faslty build a root tree with Mash and dendropy.
-To make the root tree, two methods are available : UPGMA and nNeighbourg-Joining.
+This workflow aims to fastly build a root tree with Mash and dendropy.
+To make the root tree, two methods are available : UPGMA and Neighbourg-Joining (NJ).

 The script takes in input, assembly, reads (compressed or not) and sketch files.

 The Mash sketch function, sketch each fasta and fastq files into msh files.

 Then, the Mash dist function create a distance matrix based on jaccard index at tsv format with previous sketch files and files already sketch.